abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 ## Maven
-Build tool that can perform many tasks such as - defining project structure, dependency management, documentation, and various steps (build targets) like validate, verify, test, package, install etc.
+Build tool that can perform many tasks such as - defining project structure, dependency management, moving resources, and various build stages like validate, verify, test, package, install etc.

 It also provides a variety of plugins to perform diff repetetive tasks.